tlsnotary/docs-mdbook/research/ghash.typ

 ==== Performance Analysis

-- The protocol only needs 1 offline round (steps 1 and 4) and 0.5 online round
+- The protocol only needs 0.5 offline round (step 4) and 0.5 online round (step 5).
-  (step 5).
 This holds even if the zero-check is applied.
 - The protocol has an upload/download size of
   - *Offline*: